Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 5. Select **Add deploy key**. <img src="assets/development-schema-and-forking-repo/github-deploy-keys/new_deploy_key_button.png" alt="new_deploy_key_button">

 6. Give your deploy key a title such as `dbt Cloud Snowflake Summit`.
-Paste the key we ssh-rsa deploy key we copied from dbt Cloud into the **Key** box.
+Paste the ssh-rsa deploy key we copied from dbt Cloud into the **Key** box.
 Be sure to enable **Allow write access**.
 Finally, **Add key**.
 Your deploy key has been created.
 We won't have to come back to again GitHub until the end of our workshop.
 <img src="assets/development-schema-and-forking-repo/github-deploy-keys/add_new_deploy_key.png" alt="add_new_deploy_key">
 <img src="assets/development-schema-and-forking-repo/github-deploy-keys/deploy_key_created.png" alt="deploy_key_created">